JensVisbech/JensVisbech.github.io/index.md

 ### Relevant (under review) preprints
 All preprints are submitted for journal publication.
 * **Visbech, J**, Bingham, HB, Eskilsson, C, Palm, J, Engsig-Karup, AP.
-A high-order accuracte spectral element based time-domain simulation of a model-scale floating offshore wind turbine.
+A high-order accurate spectral element based time-domain simulation of a model-scale floating offshore wind turbine.
 2024.
 ISOPE-2023 proceedings submitted for journal publication in IJOPE.
 * **Visbech, J**, Engsig-Karup, AP, Ricchiuto, M. A spectral element solution of the Poisson equation with shifted boundary polynomial corrections: influence of the surrogate to true boundary mapping and an asymptotically preserving Robin formulation.
 2023.
 Preprint available on [arXiv](https://arxiv.org/abs/2310.17621).